Smithienious/dotfiles/README.md

 # Dotfiles for WSL

+## Disclaimer

+This config is fine-tuned for my personal use, but all the paths I use are relative enough for use on any system.

+As a precaution, should you want to use my config, create a fork of this repository, review and make any changes that you like, then clone your fork.

 ## What this script does

-This script will install my flavor of `Oh My Zsh` along with the dependencies.
+This script will install `python 3.9.5` via `pyenv`, `node` and `npm` via `n`, and my flavor of `Oh My Zsh` along with their dependencies.

 ## Credits